Indian Armed Forces: Aircraft

-Historically, the IAF has generally relied on Soviet, British, Israeli and French military craft and technology to support its growth.
+Historically, the IAF has generally relied on Soviet, British, Israeli, and French military craft and technology to support its growth.
 IAF's primary air superiority fighter with the additional capability to conduct air-ground (strike) missions is Sukhoi Su-30MKI.
-The IAF have placed an order for a total of 272 Su-30MKIs of which 205 are in service as of May 2015.
+The IAF has placed an order for a total of 272 Su-30MKIs, of which 205 are in service as of May 2015.
 The Mikoyan MiG-29 is a dedicated air superiority fighter, and constitutes a second line of defence after the Sukhoi Su-30MKI.
 At present, 66 MiG-29s are in service, all of which are being upgraded to the MiG-29UPG standard.
-The Dassault Mirage 2000 is the primary multirole fighter in service and the IAF operates 49 Mirage 2000Hs which are being upgraded to the Mirage 2000-5 MK2 standard.
+The Dassault Mirage 2000 is the primary multirole fighter in service, and the IAF operates 49 Mirage 2000Hs, which are being upgraded to the Mirage 2000-5 MK2 standard.
 As part of the upgrade, the aircraft will also be equipped with MBDA's MICA family of medium-range missiles.
 To give the IAF fighters an edge in anti-ship and land attack roles, a smaller version of BrahMos missile is being developed to be integrated in Sukhoi Su-30MKI and is expected to be delivered to IAF by 2015.